galister/wlx-overlay-s/README.md

 - Purple laser: Middle click
 - Stick up/down: Scroll wheel

+To **curve screens**, grab them with one hand, then with the other hand, hover the laser over the overlay and use the scroll action.

 See the bindings section on how to grab, move and resize screens.

 ### The keyboard